A Transformative Journey

 • learning the language of nature

-• metamorphosis, dynamic morphology and embryology
+• dynamic morphology and embryology

 • threefold physiologic patterns